RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-03-21-revisited_mountain_car.md

 ---
 title: "MountainCar openAI Gym exercise revisited after reading sutton section 1"
-excerpt: "Still focusing on minimum computation possible, this exervise has been revisited to apply some lessons learned in sutton RL book"
+excerpt: "Still focusing on minimum computation possible, this exercise has been revisited to apply some lessons learned in sutton RL book"

 sidebar:
   nav: "docs"